 customers on the JEA connection process & grant programs through future town meetings and project mailings.

 Town Meeting – UPDATE

 requested that the contractor move forward on construction activities to prevent any further project delays.

 Restoration of the Project Area

 Restoration of the project area will be begin soon after the pipes have been installed throughout the project area.
 Any existing grass, curb, gutter, driveways, or sidewalks affected during construction will be returned to their preconstruction condition.

 to the New JEA Water Line

 Once completed, property owners interested in obtaining water service will be responsible for paying JEA connection fees, private on-site plumbing costs and obtaining the associated permits required to make the connection from your home to the new water line located in

 the right-of-way.
 Connection to the new water system is completely voluntary.

 Utility Tap-In Program (UTIP)

 The City of Jacksonville understands that not all residents may be able to absorb the costs associated with connecting to the new City water system.
 Federal and/or State affordable housing funds are available through the City’s Housing and Community

 Development Division Utility Tap-In Program (UTIP).
 This financial assistance is for qualified owner-occupied homeowners in the form of a deferred payment loan that pays for all the costs associated with the connection of your home to the JEA water system.

-about the Utility Tap-In Program.
+Utility Tap-In Program.